 • Uncover and add the lime juice.
 Using an immersion blender, blend the bean mixture for 10-20 seconds.
 Alternatively, carefully, remove 3-4 cups of the bean mixture to a blender.
 Cover, blend on high, then add back to the soup, stirring to combine.
 Note: You’re looking to blend most of the soup, while leaving some beans and veggies for texture.
 If you want a very smooth soup blend completely, if you want a very chunky soup, just blend for a few seconds.
 The more you blend, the thicker the soup will be.

 • Taste and add additional lime juice and salt if desired.
+Taste and add additional lime juice and salt if desired.
+If the soup tastes bland, add more salt, 1 teaspoon at a time, until desired flavor it achieved.
 The soup will thicken a bit as it cools, so if you prefer a thicker consistency, allow to cool for 20-30 minutes before serving.

 Notes

-For a vegetarian and vegan version, use vegetable stock in place of chicken stock.
+• For a vegetarian and vegan version, be sure to use vegetable stock in place of chicken stock.

 Nutrition Information: